msarrase8/SDS_HACK_MININET/README.md

    sudo python3 script.sh
    ```

-DoS SYN and UDP flood with hping3 are working
+DoS SYN and UDP flood with hping3 are working.
 To check the received packets use:

 DoS SYN: